IntersectMBO/ouroboros-network/ouroboros-consensus/docs/GenesisDesignOverview.md

       * It has no more headers to offer.
 In which case its latest `MsgRollForward` message carried a header and also claimed that same header is the tip of its selected chain.
-(We should be patient.)
+(We should be patient, since the next header indeed might not even exist yet.)

   * Once all of our peers have no more headers to offer and we've downloaded and selected one of their chains, we have successfully _rejoined_ the honest